ahmedpro98/ahmedpro98/README.md

  This is my new GitHub account!

-Not my first time here — I already lost two accounts before 😅
+Not my first time here — I already have two accounts before 😅

 Now this is account number **three** — and I'm starting fresh and strong, inshallah! 💪